TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 13/1 Corinthians 13.3.md

 ---

-And if I bestow all my goods to feed [the poor], and if I give my body to be burned, but have not love, it profiteth me nothing.
+If I dole out all my goods to feed the poor, and if I give my body to be burned, but don't have love, it profits me nothing.